Library Instruction for Your Class

 Tours of the Media Center can be arranged by calling 452-5423.

 Subject Librarians are available to actively participate in online and hybrid courses.
-Though, just allowing the librarian into the course isn't really enough.
-It is more effective for the librarian to have an activity at a key time during the semester and then follow up.
+However, simply allowing the librarian into the course isn't enough.
+It is most effective for the librarian to have an activity at a key time during the semester and then follow up.

 Effective ways to introduce librarians into an online course: